emisbrooke/InFlow/README.md

 ---

 InFlow models transcriptional regulation inside cells using scRNAseq data.
-It learns transcription-factor (TF)–TF and TF–target-gene (TG) couplings through an energy-based inference scheme,
-computes mutual information (MI) to quantify information decay with age,
-and performs *rejuvenation swaps* of TF distributions and gene-regulatory networks (GRNs)
-to identify the source of information loss in cellular aging.
+It learns transcription-factor (TF)–TF and TF–target-gene (TG) couplings through an energy-based inference scheme,computes mutual information (MI) to quantify information decay with age, and performs *rejuvenation swaps* of TF distributions and gene-regulatory networks (GRNs) to identify the source of information loss in cellular aging.

 ---